-Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre invites you to attend the next CIBEL Lunch Seminar "Belt and Road Initiative and China’s Progressive Opening-up Pattern" given by Professor Xinya Mao on 13th February 2020.
+Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre hosted the CIBEL Lunch Seminar "Belt and Road Initiative and China’s Progressive Opening-up Pattern" given by Professor Xinya Mao on 13th February 2020.

 Professor Xinya Mao obtained her PhD in Economics from Fudan University (Shanghai) in 2006.
 Since then, Prof. Mao has been working at Department of Academics, China Executive Leadership Academy Pudong (CELAP).
 She is currently a professor of Economics, and the director of the Belt and Road Research Centre, CELAP.

 Prof. Mao’s research activities have covered the Belt and Road Initiative, Pilot FTZs in China, and economic development and urbanization in China.
 She is an author and editor of five books, and over 50 academic articles and book chapters.
 Prof. Mao has received academic grants from China National Philosophy and Social Science Foundation, China Scholarship Council, Shanghai Municipal Government, Fudan University Creative Foundation, and CELAP Research Foundation.